codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/detail/sharing.rst

 Sharing
 *******

-We can share project with other |project_name| users or even external collaborators.
-We can access all the sharing option by clicking the :guilabel:`Share` button in the top right.
+We can share a project with other |project_name| users or external collaborators.
+We can access all sharing options by clicking the :guilabel:`Share` button in the top right.

 .. figure:: sharing/share-modal.png
     :width: 540